The Meadows Museum Student Collective (MMSC)

 Limited-Edition Artist T-Shirt

-The first 100 people to arrive get a limited-edition ARTafterDARK t-shirt designed by SMU student artist Ethan Rios.
+The first 100 people to arrive get a limited-edition ARTafterDARK shirt designed by SMU student artist Andreina Rodriguez.

 The Meadows Museum offers internships during the academic year and summer that give students an introduction to the museum profession.
 Internships provide students with the opportunity to work directly with the Meadows Museum’s staff and a world-renowned collection of Spanish art.
 We ensure that our interns work on meaningful projects that contribute to the museum and give the intern marketable, real-world experience.